 Born in East Africa and raised throughout the world, Stephen has been seeking out wilderness adventures all of his life.

 From mountain climbs, safaris, and rafting trips in Africa, to sailing trips through Central America, Stephen has always been passionate about wild places.
 His travels brought him to Alaska in 1999, where he immediately fell in love with the expansive wilderness, abundant wildlife, and chance to live and explore in such a wild place.

 Since moving here, Stephen has spent his summers guiding sea kayaking expeditions throughout Southeast Alaska, as well as hiking, fishing, berry-picking, crabbing, and learning all he can about the nature of Southeast Alaska.
-In the winter, Stephen lives in Sitka, Alaska with his wife and two kids.
+Stephen lives in Gustavus, Alaska year-round with his wife and two kids.

 Jessica grew up in a small town in southern New Jersey where she spent most of her free time hiking, camping, kayaking, biking and snowboarding.
 Her love of the outdoors led her to attend college in Denver, CO.
 While in Colorado she continued to enjoy the outdoors, hiking and skiing in between classes.
 In her last year of college Jessica studied abroad spending 5 months in New Zealand.
 She recently graduated earning degrees in both environmental science and film production.
 This summer will be Jessica's first season guiding with Spirit Walker Expeditions and she is very excited to continue her adventures with us in Gustavus.